Snedinge: Daa and Grubbe families

+Trolle family

+Her heirs sold Snedinge to Niels Trolle til Trollholm (new name of Bråde=.
+Herluff Trolle succeeded his father as the owner of Trollholm and Snedinge in 1667.

+Holstein family

+In 1707, he sold it to his brother, Ulrik Adolph Holstein.
+In 1708, he established the Countship of Holsteinsborg from Snedinge and the farms Fyrendal and Trolholm.

+The Countship of Holsteinsborg existed until it was dissolved as a result of the lensafløsningen (abolition of legal titles and entailment of property) of 1921.

 Architecture

 The two-winged main building is built in red brick.
 The walls are partly dressed.

 The three-winged complex of farm buildings is built in red brick with grow-stepped gables.
 Gates, door and windows are generally painted red.
 Some of the windows have round-arched iron frames.
 The roofs were originally thatched but are now clad with metal plating.
 Kostalden og laden med de to smallere sidebygninger (1663) samt den lange østlænge (antagelig 1567 og ca. 1660).
 Fredet 1918.
 Udvidet 1964.

 The north wing is a barn from 1773.
 Two slightly lower and narrower extensions project from each end of the gables.
 There is a large gate in the middle of the south wing of the courtyard.
 The walls feature a series of wall anchors; those in the west gable are shaped as the year "1663".
 A second gate is located in the western gable.
 The east wing is from 1567 and partly attached to the north wing.
 It was built as combined horse stables, carriage house and granary loft.
 The courtyard (west) side of the building is red-washed while the other sides stand in undressed brick.
 It now contains a small residence at each gable.
 The free-standing west wing was built as cow stables.
 The building is from 1663 but the short side wings that project from the west side of the building are newer extensions.

 The three-winged complex of farm buildings have been listed on the Danish registry of protected buildings and places in 1918 and 1964.